Cheltenham Festival Day Three Betting

-Visit the main Betting On The Cheltenham Festival 2020 page for information and betting offers across the whole Cheltenham event.
+Visit the main Betting On Cheltenham page for information and betting offers across the whole Cheltenham event.
 For a deeper look at the favourites and best betting offers on Day 3, see the preview guide below.

 13:30: Marsh Novices’ Chase